rpcme/aws-cloud-and-xilinx-workshop/doc/make-amazon-freertos-for-zynq7k.md

    ![alt text](images/xsdk_create_boot_image.jpeg "")

 12. A menu will pop up, prefilled with files to include.
 Note the 'Output Path'.
-Click 'Create Boot Image'.
+Click 'Create Image'.
    ![alt text](images/xsdk_create_boot_image_menu.jpeg "")

 13. Copy BOOT.BIN from the Output path to your SD card.